contsili/meg-pipeline/docs/source/3-experimentdesign/experimentdesign.rst

 All experiments that uses the Vpixx pixel mode should follow these rules:

-- Once the experiment script is run, the experiment should land on an `Introduction page` that can only be skipped by the project owner
+- Once the experiment script is run, the experiment should land on an `Introduction page` that requires a button press to be able to continue by the project owner (the participant should not be able to continue through this page)
 - Prior to landing on the `Introduction page` within your script, you should deactivate the Vpixx Pixel Mode, otherwise there could be false trigger events in the data recording